On the trail: 2020 Democrats blanket Super Tuesday states with eye on delegates

-(Reuters) - Front-runner Bernie Sanders, a reinvigorated Joe Biden, and the other remaining Democratic candidates in the U.S. presidential race fanned out on Monday to many of the 14 states that will hold Super Tuesday nominating contests.
+(Reuters) - Front-runner Bernie Sanders, a reinvigorated Joe Biden, and the other remaining Democratic U.S. presidential candidates fanned out on Monday to many of the 14 states that will hold Super Tuesday nominating contests.

-The Super Tuesday contests offer the biggest one-day haul of the 1,991 delegates needed to win the party’s nomination at its national convention in July, with about 1,357 delegates, or nearly one-third of the total number, up for grabs.

-Biden, fresh off a resounding victory in Saturday’s South Carolina primary, is aiming for a strong showing to demonstrate he is the leading moderate alternative to U.S. Senator Sanders, a democratic socialist from Vermont.

-Billionaire former New York Mayor Mike Bloomberg makes his first appearance on primary ballots in Super Tuesday states, where he has bet hundreds of millions of dollars of his own money to boost his campaign.

-Six contenders remain for the nomination to take on Republican President Donald Trump in the November election, down from more than 20 earlier in the race.
+Former Vice President Biden’s crushing victory in Saturday’s South Carolina primary election prompted two rivals to leave the race over the weekend, leaving six contenders for the nomination to take on Republican President Donald Trump in the November election.
+At one point, there were more than 20 contenders.

 Here is what is happening on Monday.

+The Super Tuesday contests offer the biggest one-day haul of the 1,991 delegates needed to win the party’s nomination at its national convention in July, with about 68% or 1,357 delegates up for grabs.
+Biden is aiming for a strong showing to show he is the leading moderate alternative to U.S. Senator Sanders, a democratic socialist from Vermont.

-Biden’s high-stakes triumph in South Carolina, where his campaign had said his popularity with black voters would propel him to victory after early disappointing finishes in Iowa and New Hampshire, helped force two of his rivals out of the race.
+Biden’s high-stakes triumph in South Carolina, where his campaign had said his popularity with black voters would propel him to victory after early disappointing finishes in Iowa and New Hampshire, also helped force two of his rivals out of the race.

 Billionaire environmental activist Tom Steyer ended his campaign on Saturday night after a third-place finish in the Southern state in which he had invested most heavily.